dhellmann/pymotw-3/source/configparser/index.rst

 :class:`ConfigParser` provides a feature called *interpolation* that can be used to combine values together.
-Values containing standard Python format strings trigger the interpolation feature when they are retrieved with :func:`get`.
+Values containing standard Python format strings trigger the interpolation feature when they are retrieved.
 Options named within the value being fetched are replaced with their values in turn, until no more substitution is necessary.